 Matthew Miller sipping a coffee.

-Hi, I'm mtthw.As in Matthew Miller, innovation leader with experience in the Canadian healthcare system.I am attracted to worthy causes and principled teams with the heart and means to achieve the near impossible.
+Hi, I'm Matthew Miller.I modernize complex systems so they can serve people better.My work blends enterprise portfolio leadership, AI governance, digital transformation, and design thinking to strengthen institutions.I am attracted to worthy causes and principled teams with the heart and means to achieve the near impossible.

 Follow or send a message on LinkedIn